Update: ‘Bronco production & sales’ section updated.

 2022 Ford Bronco Owner’s Manual

-There’s an indication of a hybrid variant in the 2023 Ford Bronco Owner’s Manual as well:
+There’s an indication of a hybrid variant in the owner’s manuals of the 2023 Ford Bronco and 2024 Ford Bronco as well:

 Your vehicle comes with the Intelligent Oil-Life Monitor system, a message appears in the instrument cluster display at the proper oil change interval.
 This interval may be up to one year or 10,000 mi (16,000 km), hybrid vehicles could exceed 10,000 mi (16,000 km).